 This is the round area of the skin on pubic symphysis and the nearby pubic bone.
 It has hair over it.
 The mons pubis before puberty is comparatively flat and the labia minora are formed poorly.
 At the time of adolescence, there is the formation of coarse hair over the mons, the labia minora and labia majora become more flap-like and noticeable.
 The mons in female adults are covered by rough hair which is restricted above by horizontal bounds.
 Once menopause takes place, the pubic hair starts thinning and the labial tissue slightly atrophies.

-These are two raised longitudinal folds of the skin extending from the mons pubis to the perineum.
+“Labia” comes from the Latin word for lips.
+These are two raised, large longitudinal folds of the skin extending from the mons pubis to the perineum.
 It forms the lateral margins of the vulva.
 Each of the labium possesses an external pigmented surface which is covered with hair and a pink, smooth internal surface having large sebaceous follicles.

 It is found in the posterior end of the vestibule, posterior to the urethral opening.
 These are guarded incompletely by the septum of the mucous membrane, referred to as the hymen.